xtuml/bridgepoint/doc-bridgepoint/notes/9571_oal_xtext_editor/9571_oal_xtext_editor_ant.md

 extended to accept signatures.
 The activity editor classes associated with the OAL editor in the `org.xtuml.bp.ui.text` plugin will need to be modified to get their input from the `.oal` file instead of the `Action_Semantics` field.

+Several years ago, an attempt was made to create an editor that could edit multiple functions in a single buffer.
+The work was never promoted, but a lot of it can be leveraged to produce an editor from the current OAL grammar.
+See comment #82 in [[2.13]](#2.13) for the old engineering notes.

 6.4.2 Xtext